ant-media/sora-unity-sdk/README.md

 --Support for H.264 hardware encoding
 --Support for H.264 hardware decoding

-## H.264 About the use of

-H.264 encoding / decoding is not available in software with the Sora Unity SDK.
-This is because if you distribute the software including the H.264 software encoder / decoder, you will be charged a license fee, so it is disabled.

-Therefore, H.264 encoding / decoding is realized by using NVIDIA VIDEO CODEC SDK on Windows and VideoToolbox on macOS.
-Android also uses the H.264 hardware encoder.

-Read H.264 [USE_H264.md] (doc / USE_H264.md) for more information

 ### platform
 --Support for Ubuntu 18.04

 ### NVIDIA VIDEO CODEC SDK
 --Support for VP8 hardware decoding
 --Support for VP9 hardware decoding
 --Support for Ubuntu 18.04

 ### Supports INTEL Media SDK
 --Support for H.264 hardware encoding
 --Support for VP8 hardware encoding
 --Support for VP9 hardware encoding